A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: A two-layer thin film flow model with perfectly soluble anti-surfactant

 \subsection{Governing equations and boundary conditions}

-Consider two viscous, incompressible Newtonian and immiscible thin fluid films on top of each other on a horizontal impermeable bottom at $\{z^*=0\}$ occupying the regions $\Omega_1$, $\Omega_2$, respectively, see Figure \ref{fig:thin-film}.
-We assume that an anti-surfactant solute is mixed in these two films which increases the surface tension effects.
-Moreover, it is assumed that the interfacial stress separating the fluids is independent of external influences and that outside material does not affect the flow.
-In particular, it is assumed that the velocity and the pressure in the ambient domain vanish.
-Moreover, by assuming that the film is very thin, one can neglect the effects of gravity.
-Let $L^*$ be the length of the film and take the characteristic film height $H^*$ to be given as small compared to the film length, i.e., $H^*/L^*=\epsilon$ with $\epsilon\ll 1$.
-We denote by $x^*$ and $z^*$, the horizontal and vertical directions, respectively.
-Moreover, we denote the two film heights by $f^*$ and $g^*$ such that the interface surface is located at $z^*=f^*( x^*, t^*)$, and the free surface is located at $z^*=(f^*+g^*)( x^*, t^*)$.
+We consider the dynamics of two viscous, incompressible, Newtonian, and immiscible fluid films occupying the two-dimensional, time-dependent open sets $\Omega_1$ and $\Omega_2$, see Figure \ref{fig:thin-film}.
+The lower region $\Omega_1$ is bounded from below by a horizontal impermeable and fixed bottom, whereas the upper region $\Omega_2$ is bounded from above by a free surface.
+The regions are separated by an impermeable fluid-fluid interfacial curve.
+We assume that both films contain a perfectly soluble solute, which increases the surface tension (anti-surfactant solute).
+Moreover, it is assumed that the interfacial stress separating the fluids is independent of external influences and that the external flow dynamics does not affect the film evolution.
+All quantities in this section are dimensional. \\ Let $L^*$ be the length of the film and denote the characteristic film height by $H^*$.
+For our study, we assume that the film heights are small as compared to the film lengths, i.e., for the ratio we have $H^*/L^*=\epsilon$ with $\epsilon\ll 1$.
+Thus, it is justified to neglect the effects of gravity.
+We denote by $x^*$ and $z^*$ the horizontal and vertical directions, respectively.
+Moreover, the two film heights are supposed to be given for time $t^*$ by the graphs of functions $f^*=f( x^*, t^*)$ and $g^*=g^* (x^*, t^*$) such that the interface is located at $z^*=f^*( x^*, t^*)$, and the free surface is located at $z^*=(f^*+g^*)( x^*, t^*)$.
+The bottom layer is located at $z^*=0$.
 The outward unit normal $ {\mathbf{\hat{n}_1}}^* $ and unit tangent vector $ \mathbf{\hat{t}_1}^*$ of the interface are given for $ n_1 = \sqrt{1+(\partial_{x^*} f^*)^2}$ by

-Analogously with $n_2=\sqrt{1+\left(\partial_{x^*} (f^*+g^*)\right)^{2}}$ we define for the free surface
+Analogously, with $n_2=\sqrt{1+\left(\partial_{x^*} (f^*+g^*)\right)^{2}}$ we define for the free surface